dev-annuranjan/full_stack_notes/React/Full Stack LLD_ React-3_ React Router and hooks.md

 * Initial Request for UI and Bundle: When the user accesses the application, the browser sends a request for the initial UI and a minimal bundle of the application.
 * Initial UI and Placeholder/Loader: The application loads an initial UI, which may include placeholders or loaders for various components that are not immediately visible.
 These placeholders help create a better user experience by giving the impression that the application is responsive.
 * User Interaction: When the user interacts with the application, such as clicking a button or navigating to a specific page, the application checks whether the necessary UI components for that action are already loaded.
 * Conditional Data Request: If the UI components for the requested action are already loaded, the application only makes a request to the backend for the data needed for that action, rather than fetching the entire UI and bundle again.
-Initial few pages are loaded to avoid unnessary loading again and again on the user side.
+Initial few pages are loaded to avoid unnecessary loading again and again on the user side.

 ![Request for webpage.png](https://d2beiqkhq929f0.cloudfront.net/public_assets/assets/000/056/594/original/upload_9e183e0bc1a9400de4dced059e963817.png?1699679084)

 * Initially we will fetch a few UIs of the pages and when the user clicks on any buttons, it will simply request data if the page UI already exists.
 * If you don't optimize it up to a level, the bundle size can be very big.

 ---
 title: React Router DOM Setup
 description: Adding react router to a react app and sample code

 ---